qilimanjaro-tech/europython2026-qilisdk-tutorial/README.md

 # Learn Quantum Computing with QiliSDK

-Material for the EuroPython 2026 hands-on tutorial *Learn Quantum Computing with QiliSDK: From Circuits to Pulse-Level Control* (~3 hours, no quantum background required).
+Material for the EuroPython 2026 hands-on tutorial **Learn Quantum Computing with QiliSDK: From Circuits to Pulse-Level Control**.

 ## Where everything is